-Unlike other Chinese influencers fashion bloggers, and although Becky is a “shopping enthusiast”, people have the impression that she is real, sincere, and down to earth.
+So, unlike other Chinese influencers fashion bloggers, and although Becky is a “shopping enthusiast”, people have the impression that she is real, sincere, and down to earth.
 Just like an everyday beautiful lady, she talks about all kinds of good things, and also builds an image of “I can also have it” from the perspective of an ordinary woman.
 Therefore, she draws a lot of attention from female customers.

-Today, five years has gone by since “Becky’s Whimsical World” was set up, a fashion WeChat Official Account that is now followed by nearly ten million women, with each of her posts generating over 100,000 views.
+But, today, seven years has gone by since “Becky’s Whimsical World” was set up, a fashion WeChat Official Account that is now followed by nearly ten million women, with each of her posts generating over 100,000 views.

-“A lot of people focus solely on the number of followers, but I would prefer to have 10 followers who really know and recognize me instead of 100 followers who disagree or do not engage with me.”
+“A lot of people focus solely on the number of followers, but I would prefer to have 10 followers who really know an recognize me instead of 100 followers who disagree or do not engage with me.”

-Top 2 WeChat Chinese Influencers in Fashion: Zola ZHANG
+WeChat Chinese Influencer in Fashion: Zola ZHANG

 The WeChat Media channel “It was Zola” is undoubtedly one of the best WeChat channels that integrate KOL and WeChat e-commerce sales successfully.

-Many individual products recommended in Zola’s WeChat articles come from her Taobao “Just Chilling” brands, which mainly focus on European and American niche brands.
+On the other hand, Many individual products recommended in Zola’s WeChat articles come from her Taobao “Just Chilling” brands, which mainly focus on European and American niche brands.
 Zola and her employees use those brands, promote them and go one step forward; they determine the product’s price together with the supply chain after contacting the authorizing parties.

-Unlike other Chinese influencers, Zola”s “It was Zola” channel does not specialize in a specific topic.
-However, she provides a comprehensive guide to the fashion life circle from all aspects of life rather than being merely a beauty or fashion blogger.
+She provides a comprehensive guide to the fashion life circle from all aspects of life rather than being merely a beauty or fashion blogger.
 Now the number of her followers has reached 7 million on various social media, including 1.5 million for her WeChat official account, and 2.82 million for her Weibo.
 She has signed and incubated more than 40 bloggers, and the number of her network’s followers across 15 platforms has reached 75 million.